justeattakeaway/pie/packages/tools/pie-icons-webc/README.md

 Shared PIE Icon Components for Web Components.

 This package generates an Web Component iconset for applications using the base [pie-icons](https://www.npmjs.com/package/@justeattakeaway/pie-icons) package.
-The SVGs in pie-icons are compiled into single file components that can be imported into Vue applications.
+The SVGs in pie-icons are compiled into single file components that can be imported into applications.

 ---